AstroDigital/example-view-recently-published/README.md

 ## Running

 The webapp is written in only HTML, CSS and JS and does not require the installation of any special frameworks.
-As such, you can run it with any static server setup you want, see [here](https://gist.github.com/willurd/5720255) for a whole bunch of examples.
+As such, you can run it with any static server setup you want, see [here](https://gist.github.com/willurd/5720255) for a whole bunch of static server one-liners examples that will help you get up and running.